Mustard2/Simplicage-Documentation/docs/source/advanced-settings.rst

 With *Use Proximity Data*, the cage pin group will be generated setting weights to 0 for all vertices that are near the cage mesh.
 Higher values of the factor can be used to increase the distance.

+In the following example, *None* normalization is used.

 #. *Use Proximity Data* disabled

     .. image:: images/no_use_proximity.png